 - Mileage reimbursement should be no higher than the IRS business mileage rate for a particular year.
 You can find that rate at https://www.irs.gov/tax-professionals/standard-mileage-rates.
 If you are completing a compensation worksheet prior to release of the applicable year's rate, you can just put "IRS business rate" in the mileage field.
 The IRS will publish the rate sometime in December for the following year.

-- Full-time and three-quarter-time MODs (unless they are retired) may participate in The United Methodist Clergy Retirement Security Program (CRSP) or their own denomination's pension plan.
-If participating in their own denominational plan, contact that denomination's benefit office for information and to sign up.
-Under CRSP, the congregation will be billed at 13% of total compensation (the total of cash salary plus either housing allowance or parsonage value - which is figured as 25% of cash salary).
+- Full-time and three-quarter-time clergy (unless they are retired) are participants in The United Methodist Clergy Retirement Security Program (CRSP).
+The congregation will be billed at 13% of total plan compensation (the total of cash salary plus either housing allowance or parsonage value - which is figured as 25% of cash salary).
 The clergy person has the option of designating part of their cash salary to go to their United Methodist Personal Investment Plan (UMPIP), which is part of the CRSP.
 It is recommended that they contribute at least 1% of total compensation out of their cash salary to maximize the personal benefit they receive from the church's contribution to CRSP.

-- Full-time and three-quarter-time MODs (unless they are retired) may participate in The United Methodist Comprehensive Clergy Protection Plan (CPP), which is a life and disability insurance program or their own denominational plan.
-If participating in their own denominational plan, contact that denomination's benefit office for information and to sign up.Under CPP, the congregation will be billed at 3% of total compensation.
+- Full-time and three-quarter-time clergy (unless they are retired) are participants in The United Methodist Comprehensive Clergy Protection Plan (CPP), which is a life and disability insurance program.
+The congregation will be billed at 3% of total plan compensation.